chatchamp/how-to-apply/README.md

 - no attached Word documents

 ## experience
-- we want to see that your have worked for one company over a longer period of time or are willing to to so
+- we want to see that you have worked for one company over a longer period of time or are willing to do so

 ## remote requirements
 - 6 hours of overlap with our time zone (CET)
-- willingness to come to Munich for 2 weeks to get to know the company and the team
+- willingness to come to Munich for 2 weeks to get to know the company and the team --> for that reasons we usually only consider (remote) applicants from Europe  and Africa

 Thanks for taking the time to read.
 Feedback is always welcome.